olenagerasimova/nuget-adapter/README.md

 [![PDD status](http://www.0pdd.com/svg?name=artipie/nuget-adapter)](http://www.0pdd.com/p?name=artipie/nuget-adapter)

-This Java library turns your binary [ASTO](https://github.com/artipie/asto) storage into a NuGet repository.
+This Java library turns your binary [ASTO](https://github.com/artipie/asto) storage (binary, Amazon S3 objects) into a NuGet repository.
+It provides NuGet repository support for [Artipie](https://github.com/artipie) distribution and allows you to use `nuget` client commands (such as `nuget push` and `nuget install`) to work with NuGet packages.
+Besides, NuGet-adapter can be used as a library to parse `.nuget` packages files and obtain package metadata.

 Similar solutions: